imagej/imagej.github.io/pages/How_to_set_up_and_populate_an_update_site.md

 ![How\_to\_setup\_a\_plugin\_distribution\_site-15.jpg](How_to_setup_a_plugin_distribution_site-15.jpg
 "How_to_setup_a_plugin_distribution_site-15.jpg")

-{% include info-box content="The *Details* panel can only be edited if you have entered upload credentials for the appropriate update site.
+{% capture includecontent %} The *Details* panel can only be edited if you have entered upload credentials for the appropriate update site.
-After modifying the *Details* panel you can mark the jar for upload, even though the jar contents itself has not changed." %}
+After modifying the *Details* panel you can mark the jar for upload, even though the jar contents itself has not changed. {% endcapture %}

+{% include info-box content=includecontent %}

-{% include warning-box content="Sometimes the updater will mis-detect your dependencies.
+{% capture includecontent %} Sometimes the updater will mis-detect your dependencies.
 This may prevent you from uploading to your update site\!
 If a dependency is wrong, you can manually add or delete dependencies from the *Details* tab to correct the problem.
-Please [let us know](Contact "wikilink") when this happens so we can try to improve the updater" %}
+Please [let us know](Contact "wikilink") when this happens so we can try to improve the updater {% endcapture %}

+{% include warning-box content=includecontent %}

 ### Upload your files